Nespresso machines can feel pretty complicated to handle when you first purchase one.

 How to fix

 An empty water reservoir is the easiest fix on the list.
-To fix this issue, you’ll simply check on your water tank and refill it if needed.
+To fix this issue, simply check your water tank and refill it if necessary.

 To remove the water reservoir, pull it upwards and out of the machine.
-In all honesty, the water reservoirs with Nespresso can be a bit more challenging to figure out than others, such as Keurig.
+In all honesty, the water reservoirs for Nespresso can be a bit more challenging to figure out than those for Keurig.

-Once you refill the water reservoir, reset the machine and see if the orange light has disappeared or if it has changed patterns.
-In most cases, the light will go off, but in some cases, multiple signals are sent at once.
+Once you refill the water reservoir, reset the machine and see if the orange light has disappeared or changed patterns.
+In most cases, the light will turn off, but in some cases, multiple signals are sent simultaneously.

-In these cases, the machine will send the most important information first and continue changing the pattern until all major issues are taken care of.
+In these cases, the machine will send the most important information first and continue adjusting the pattern until all major issues are resolved.

-I’ve also had a blinking orange light from not correctly clicking the water reservoir in place, so make sure to double-check this as well.
+Tip: I've also experienced a blinking orange light due to not clicking the water reservoir into place correctly, so be sure to double-check this step as well.

 2. The capsule container needs to be emptied